EatMoreChicken/VirusTotalFileHashConversion/README.md

-# Virus Total Automation
+# VirusTotal Automated File Hash Conversion
-Program designed to leverage Virus Total to conduct semi-automated OSINT and hash conversions of know files on VT.
+The program is designed to leverage VirusTotal to convert file hashes for files known to VT.

 ## Important Information
 Requirements:
   - Python 3
-  - Install Python modules:
+  - Install the following Python modules:
     - requests
+      - To install: `pip install requests`
     - json
+      - Preinstalled module with Python 3, no need to install with pip
     - csv
+      - Preinstalled module with Python 3, no need to install with pip
     - time
+      - Preinstalled module with Python 3, no need to install with pip

 ## TODO
 - Menu